5th Astra TV Awards

 The 5th Astra TV Awards were presented by the Hollywood Creative Alliance on June 10, 2025, with nominations announced on May 15, 2025.

 Apple TV+'s The Studio received the most nominations with 14, including Best Comedy Series, Best Actor (Seth Rogen), Best Supporting Actor (Ike Barinholtz), and Best Supporting Actress (Catherine O'Hara and Chase Sui Wonders).
 Severance and The Last of Us tied for second place with 13 nominations each.
-Broadcast comedies also dominated with ABC's Abbott Elementary and CBS' Ghosts receiving 10 nominations apiece.
+Broadcast comedies also dominated with ABC's Abbott Elementary and CBS' Ghosts receiving 10 nominations each.

 Some of the other top contenders with multiple nominations included HBO's The White Lotus with 11, FX's The Bear and HBO Max's Hacks with 10 each, Apple TV+'s Shrinking with 9, HBO's The Penguin, Hulu's Only Murders in the Building and Netflix's Adolescence with 8 each, ABC's Will Trent and HBO Max's The Pitt with 6 each, and Peacock's Poker Face and Showtime's Yellowjackets with 5 each.